 Portland General Holdings, Inc. - in Bankruptcy - On June 27, 2003, Portland General Holdings, Inc. (PGH), a wholly owned subsidiary of Enron located in Portland, filed to initiate bankruptcy proceedings under the federal Bankruptcy Code.
 The PGH filing has been procedurally consolidated with the Enron bankruptcy proceeding.
-None of PGH subsidiaries are included in the bankruptcy filing.
-At June 30, 2003, PGE had outstanding accounts receivable from PGH of \$5 million, comprised of \$4 million related to employee benefit plans and \$1 million for employee and other corporate governance services.
+No PGH subsidiaries are included in the bankruptcy filing.
+At September 30, 2003, PGE had outstanding accounts receivable from PGH of \$5 million, comprised of \$4 million related to employee benefit plans and \$1 million for employee and other corporate governance services.
 Based on management's assessment of the realizability of the receivable from PGH, a reserve of \$2 million was established in December 2002.
 PGE will continue to assess the collectibility of the above receivable.

 PGH2 and its Subsidiaries - not in Bankruptcy - PGH2, a wholly owned subsidiary of PGH, is the parent company of various subsidiaries that receive services from PGE.
 PGH2 and its subsidiaries are not part of Enron's or PGH's bankruptcy proceedings.

-PGH2 subsidiaries include Portland General Distribution, LLC (PGDC), and its subsidiary Portland General Broadband Wireless, LLC (PGBW) (telecommunications companies), Microclimates, Inc. (MI) (a project management company), and Portland Energy Solutions Company, LLC (PES), which provides cooling services to buildings in downtown Portland, Oregon.
+PGH2 subsidiaries include Portland General Distribution, LLC (PGDC), a telecommunications company, Microclimates, Inc., a project management company, and Portland Energy Solutions Company, LLC (PES), which provides cooling services to buildings in downtown Portland, Oregon.